Healthy Hints for Pregnant Women

-For women of childbearing age and children under 15, the Michigan Department of Community Health advises extra caution about eating Michigan fish.
+For women of childbearing age and children under 15, the Michigan Department of Health and Human Services advises extra caution about eating Michigan fish.
 Some Michigan fish contain toxic chemicals that may be harmful if eaten too often.
 In addition, women of childbearing age, particularly those pregnant or nursing, and children under 15 should not eat the following fish due to mercury levels: Swordfish, Shark, King Mackerel, Tilefish.

 For a copy of the Michigan Fish Advisory, including information about mercury in fish, click here.

 A well-balanced varied diet from the 5 food groups can usually provide most of the vitamins and minerals needed for pregnancy, except for iron and folic acid.
 Your doctor or registered dietitian may recommend a vitamin and mineral supplement to help ensure you are getting the iron, folic acid and other important nutrients you need.

 Pregnant women need extra fluids.
 Drink at least 8 - 12 cups daily.
 Some examples of fluids include milk, juice, water, and soup.

 The amount of weight to gain during your pregnancy will depend on how much you weighed before you became pregnant.
 Every woman is different.

 - If you were at a healthy weight for height before becoming pregnant, you can gain 25 to 35 pounds.